alantech/alanlang-docs/src/constants.md

 }
 ```

-Shared mutable global state inherently prevents parallelization, so it is discouraged, but provided through [a standard library](./std_datastore.md) to allow safe operations on shared, mutable state with explicit guarantees (or not, if not needed) on locking and read-after-write.
+Shared mutable global state inherently prevents parallelization, so it is discouraged.